-Note that LEAs using a warehouse revolving fund include a charge for overhead in the price of the goods charged to school sites, programs, or departments.
+Note that LEAs using a Warehouse Revolving Fund include a charge for overhead in the price of the goods charged to school sites, programs, or departments.
 In this example, the overhead charge is 12 percent (\$300 cost of goods sold + 12% = \$336).
-If the calculation of the overhead rate is reasonable, at the end of the year the amount of sales recorded in the Warehouse Revolving Fund will approximately equal the total costs incurred in that fund.
+If the calculation of the overhead rate is reasonable, at year-end the amount of sales recorded in the Warehouse Revolving Fund will approximately equal the total costs incurred in that fund.
 The calculation of overhead is discussed in Procedure 405.